Roseanne: Revival

 During the show's final season, Barr was in negotiations with Carsey-Werner Productions and ABC executives to continue playing Roseanne Conner in a spin-off.
 However, ABC withdrew from negotiations with Carsey-Werner and Barr after failed discussions with CBS and Fox.
 Barr and Carsey-Werner agreed to discontinue the negotiations.

-In the fall of 2008, Barr commented on what the current whereabouts of the Conners would be.
-"I've always said now that if they were on TV, DJ would have been killed in Iraq and the Conners would have lost their house".
-When asked for more details on where the rest of the Conners would be, Barr responded: "Your question is intellectual property that may be developed later, so I don't want to get into that".
-She added, "No preview, absolutely not".
+In the fall of 2008, Barr commented on the current whereabouts of the Conners, stating: "I've always said now that if they were on TV, DJ would have been killed in Iraq and the Conners would have lost their house."
+When asked for more details about the rest of the Conners, Barr responded: "Your question is intellectual property that may be developed later, so I don't want to get into that."
+She added, "No preview, absolutely not."

 On December 20, 2009, Barr posted an entry on her website regarding what a possible Roseanne reunion would be like, which includes: Mark being published, DJ dying in Iraq; David leaving Darlene for a woman half his age, Darlene coming out of the closet and meeting a woman and having a test tube baby with her, Becky working at Walmart, Roseanne and Jackie opening the first medical marijuana dispensary in Lanford, Arnie becoming the best friend of the Governor of Illinois and remarrying Nancy, Bev selling a painting for $10,000, Jerry and the grandsons forming a music group similar to the Jonas Brothers, Dan reappearing alive after faking his death, and Bonnie being arrested for selling crack.